tomwpublic/hubitat_unifiEvents/README.md

     * username and password for your UniFi controller web interface
     * the site name as reflected in the URL of your controller, not the web interface (**this is important**)
         * for example, in *italics*: https<k>://10.0.0.2:8443/manage/site/*default*/dashboard or https<k>://10.10.10.1/network/site/*default*/dashboard
+* Determine whether you want to log all incoming events and enable that option if you prefer.
+   * Events will show up in the eventStream attribute in real time and will be logged in the event history of the controller device.

 # Usage instructions: